Rational homotopy type and computability: Introduction

 \subsection{Acknowledgements}

 I would like to thank Shmuel Weinberger for explaining some facts about H-spaces, and Marek Filakovsk\'y, Luk\'a\v s Vok\v r\'inek, and Uli Wagner for other useful conversations and encouragement.
+I would also like to thank the two referees for their careful reading and their many corrections and suggestions which have greatly improved the paper.
+The second referee, in particular, caught a major error which was present in previous versions.
 I was partially supported by NSF grant DMS-2001042.